WebComponentsGuide/webcomponents.guide/STYLEGUIDE.md

 pages around more difficult.

 Summaries can be useful for reinforcing complex information throughout the document, but use them sparingly.
-A summary should stand a lone as useful content, and not attempt to clarify unclear content.
+A summary should stand a lone as useful content, and not try to clarify unclear content.

 [how-users-read-web]: https://www.nngroup.com/articles/how-users-read-on-the-web/
 [active-voice]: https://en.wikipedia.org/wiki/Active_voice